adamstaveley/testchain/README.md

 The Python version has been rewritten in Typescript with additional tests provided.
 The Python version will remain, potentially allowing for quick prototyping.

 ### Running the Python version:
-- Make sure you have Python 3.6, pip3.
+- Make sure your Python 3 version is 3.6 and you have pip3.
-- Use pyvenv (Python virtual environment) if you wish to install dependencies locally rather than globally on your system.
+- Use pyvenv (virtual environment) for Python 3 if you wish to install dependencies locally rather than globally on your system.
-- You can manage Python versions using e.g. Pyenv.
+- You can manage Python versions using Pyenv.
 - Instructions below are for Ubuntu 17.04 - your system may be different.
 ```
 $ git clone https://github.com/adamstaveley/testchain.git